kode54/airpodssoundqualityfixer/README.md

 The app runs in the menu bar.

+Coincidentally also works for all bidirectional capable Bluetooth devices as well.

-Download the compiled application from [releases](https://github.com/milgra/airpodssoundqualityfixer/releases/tag/1.0)
+Download the compiled application from [releases](https://github.com/kode54/airpodssoundqualityfixer/releases/tag/1.0)